BioinfoMachineLearning/gate/README.md

 | GCPNet-EMA_norm | 0.3597 | 0.2491 | 0.1345 | 0.6431 | 0.3555 | 0.2642 | 0.1691 | 0.6476 |
 | **GATE-Ensemble** | **0.4083** | **0.2774** | _0.1327_ | _0.6469_ | **0.3801** | **0.2989** | _0.1626_ | _0.6475_ |

-### Table 3: Performance of GATE models and other methods on the CASP15 dataset
+### Table 3: Comparison of GATE model, GATE ablation variants, CASP15 EMA predictors and other methods in terms of Pearson's correlation, Spearman's correlation, ranking loss, and AUC based on TM-score and DockQ on the CASP15 complex structure dataset.
+The term norm indicates that the quality scores predicted by a method are normalized by the length of the predicted structure relative to the native structure.
+Only the performance of the normalization version of such a method is shown because their unnormalized outputs do not account for partial structures.
+Bold font denotes the best result, while the second best result is underlined.
+The values marked with * are statistically significantly worse (p $<$ 0.05) than the GATE-Ensemble baseline based on the one-sided Wilcoxon signed-rank test.

 | Method | Corrᵖ (TM-score) | Corrˢ (TM-score) | Ranking Loss (TM-score) | AUC (TM-score) | Corrᵖ (DockQ) | Corrˢ (DockQ) | Ranking Loss (DockQ) | AUC (DockQ) |
 |--------|------------|-----------|------------------|--------|--------------|--------------|--------------------|----------|